 When students or faculty use their personal vehicles to travel to/from off-campus classes or field trip locations, the same situation exists relative to insurance (see above, Motor Vehicle Accidents).
 The student or faculty member's personal vehicle insurance applies in the event of an accident.

 If a College-owned vehicle or College-rented vehicle is used for an off-campus activity, the College’s insurance applies in the event of an accident or claim.
 The vehicle can only be driven by a College employee or authorized student driver.
-For additional information regarding the student driver authorization process, please refer to the Physical Plant website.
+For additional information regarding the student driver authorization process, please refer to Campus Safety Transportation webpages.